-Explore the best trails near Pine Grove with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Pine Grove with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Very easy trail.
 There are two loops, the north trail and the south trail, both pretty short, under 2 miles.
 Dogs are not allowed on the trails but are allowed in the park on the paved areas.
 Nice campground.
 Twice a year the Miwok Indians come to the park to celebrate their culture.
 Wonderful events.
 Museum opens at 10 am.

 I love this place.
 I grew up close by so I spent many days exploring around the park and have watched it grow over the years.
 This is a great family location.
 You get a little history and some exercise as well.
 The trails are not too difficult and having the amenities make this a must.
 Please enjoy and support our fabulous park.

 Indian grinding rock is a state park, with a small Native American History museum.
 The grinding rock contains decorative carvings, known to be thousands of years old.
 The carvings are becoming hard to see, due to natural erosion.
 The nature trail takes you around a Native American village.
 Some buildings continue to be used in native American ceremonies.
 The trail is a flat, easy to navigate surface, some of which is paved.
 There is a self guided tour, showing plants the native Americans depended on for survival. the trail can be warm during the spring and summer, and would probably be unremarkable, if not for the strong Native American history, that can be found within.
 There are restroom facilities and water available on site.